SS London Valour: Investigations and findings

 Cavezzali cited the initial investigation as alleging that the officers were not always on the bridge and had not remarked on the falling atmospheric pressure.
 They had neither established the ship's position in relation to fixed points on the shore nor used the radar to monitor the ship's distance from the shore.
 More seriously, no-one aboard was monitoring the VHF radio and no-one took account of a weather report received from Malta.
 The initial investigation also alleged that no-one raised the alarm at 1400 hrs when the storm developed (This is contradicted by another source that states the Chief Officer raised the general alarm at 1330 hrs when he saw the ship was getting closer to the shore.)
 The initial investigation also alleged that the radio officer did not listen to the VHF radio at the scheduled times.

-Two years later in Britain the Royal Courts of Justice considered the shipwreck under the Merchant Shipping Act 1894.
+Two years later in Britain the Royal Courts of Justice considered the shipwreck under the Merchant Shipping Act 1894 (57 & 58 Vict. c.
+60).
 The Court sat in Westminster in 1972 on 19, 20, 21, 24 and 25 April and issued its judgement on 17 May, which attributed the stranding and loss to "the wrongful act or default" of the late Captain Muir.